openlink/virtuoso-opensource/README.GIT.md

 that are quite large.
 At least 800 MB of free space should be available in the build file system.

-When running `make install', the target file system should have about 460 MB free.
-By default, the install target directories are under /usr/local/, but you can specify
+When running `make install`, the target file system should have about 460 MB free.
+By default, the install target directories are under `/usr/local/`, but you can specify a different install target with --

     ./configure --prefix=/path/to/dir

-instead.

-The minimum working configuration consists of the server executable and config files plus database, no more than a few MB for the server executable, depending on platform and options.
+The minimum working configuration consists of the server executable and config files plus database, and requires no more than a few MB for the server executable, depending on platform and options.

 Generate build files
 ====================

-To (re)generate the configure script and all related build files, use use the supplied script in your working directory:
+To (re)generate the configure script and all related build files, use the supplied script in your working directory:

     $ ./autogen.sh

-If the above command succeed without any error messages, please use the following command to check out all the options you can use:
+If the above command succeeds without any error messages, please use the following command to review all the options you can use:

     $ ./configure --help

-Certain build targets are only enabled when the --enable-maintainer-mode flag is added to configure.
+Certain build targets are only enabled when the `--enable-maintainer-mode` flag is added to configure.

-Please read the files INSTALL and README in this directory for further information on how to configure the package and install it on your system.
+Please read the `INSTALL` and `README` files in this directory for further information on how to configure the package and install it on your system.